JoeySmith-SOC/sentinelopusconsulting/about.md

 I’m **Joseph “Joey” Smith** — an Identity & Access Management Engineer, Zero Trust practitioner, and automation-focused builder who prefers creating opportunities instead of waiting for them.

 I’m not the “fluff” kind of engineer.
 I’m the type who digs in, learns the hard things, and builds systems that actually work at scale.
-I take ownership seriously — if I touch something, it gets better, cleaner, faster, and more secure.
+I take what I do very seriously — if I touch something, it gets better, cleaner, faster, and more secure.
 No excuses.
 No shortcuts.

 This site is where I publish my work, document my engineering process, and build my path forward — one project at a time.